darul75/starter-aws/README.md

 Because ecchymose in the nose.

-Tired of checking frenquently my AWS instances status, I will combined it with some angular directive to make it easier.
+Tired of checking frenquently my AWS instances status, I will soon combined it with one angular directive to make it available in your administration UI.

 But first can be used at your node application startup, and force a clean start of your AWS instances if needed.